-It is also worth including some phytonutrient rich dark coloured vegetables like carrot, broccoli, peas, beans, corn, capsicum or sprouted beans/seeds.
+It is also worthwhile including some phytonutrient rich dark coloured vegetables like carrot, broccoli, peas, beans, corn, capsicum ,pumpkin or sprouted beans/seeds.
 Fruit like apple, orange, banana, pears or berries are also good.

-- Some (proven) dental benefit properties
+- Some (proven) abrasive dental benefit properties

 - A good fatty acid (omega 3) and DHA profile